goodwince/MITx-6.00.1x_PythonStudy/README.md

 f - 5
 ```

 We check our index to make sure it less than the length of alphabet.
 Index starts at 0 which means we enter the while loop and print our first letter.
 Then we increment and continue doing this until ``` index < len(alphabet ``` evaluates to False.
+Once index becomes 6 it is no longer less than length of alphabet (6) and we stop entering the loop.

 ###For Loops
 (In Progress)